Arnau Solà

-Arnau Solà Mateu (born 4 April 2003) is a Spanish professional footballer who plays as a left-back for Portuguese club FC Arouca.
+Arnau Solà Mateu (born 4 April 2003) is a Spanish professional footballer who plays as a left-back for Primera Federación club Ibiza, on loan from Primeira Liga side Arouca.

 Club career

 Early career

 Born in Amposta, Tarragona, Catalonia, Solà began his career with hometown side CF Amposta at the age of four.
 In 2010, aged seven, he moved to UE Rapitenca, and then joined FC Barcelona's La Masia in 2015, at the age of 12.

 Barcelona

 Solà was promoted to Barcelona's B team in July 2021, and made his senior debut on 28 August, coming on as a second-half substitute for Nils Mortimer in a 1–1 Primera División RFEF home draw against Algeciras CF. He spent the campaign playing both for the B's and the Juvenil side before being sidelined in February 2022, due to a spinal disc herniation: however, he still contributed to the victory of a national under-19 league title.

 On 6 June 2022, Solà announced his departure from Barcelona after not renewing his contract, which would have expired at the end of the month.